DSE3101/02-workshop/README.md

 # 02-workshop
-Workshop on Git and GitHub
+Workshop on Git and GitHub.